bernie-skipole/indipydriver/docs/source/usage/example1.rst

 Each device contains one or more vectors.

-Eech vector conatins one or more members.
+Eech vector contains one or more members.

 Your package should include a make_driver() function which returns the driver and makes your package suitable for import into other possible python scripts.